Driving into Mexico? You'll need south-of-the-border car insurance

 Aside from car insurance considerations, American drivers to Mexico should also be armed with proper identification documents.
 Fears of terrorism have made crossing land borders -- whether to Mexico or to Canada --more complicated than in years past.
 Starting in 2009, Americans could no longer simply present state-issued driver's licenses to customs officials and go on their merry way.

 Today, proof of citizenship, whether it's a passport, passport card or enhanced driver's license, is required to cross the border and reenter the United States.
 Unlike traditional driver's licenses, enhanced driver's licenses show not only identity but also proof of citizenship.
-Four states currently issue them: Michigan, New York, Vermont and Washington.
+Five states currently issue them: Michigan, Minnesota, New York, Vermont and Washington.